 Eucalyptus includes configurable limits on the size of a single volume, as well as the aggregate size of all volumes on an SC.
-The SC can push snapshots from the SAN device, where the volumes reside, to Walrus, where the snapshots become available across multiple clusters.
+The SC can push snapshots from Ceph, where the volumes reside, to object storage, where the snapshots become available across multiple clusters.
 Smaller volumes will be much faster to snapshot and transfer, whereas large volumes will take longer.
 However, if many concurrent snapshot requests are sent to the SC, operations may take longer to complete.

-EBS volumes are created from snapshots on the SC or SAN, after the snapshot has been downloaded from Walrus to the device.
-Creating an EBS volume from a snapshot on the same cluster as the source volume of the snapshot will reduce delays caused by having to transfer snapshots from Walrus.
+EBS volumes are created from snapshots on the SC or Ceph, after the snapshot has been downloaded from object storage to the device.
+Creating an EBS volume from a snapshot on the same cluster as the source volume of the snapshot will reduce delays caused by having to transfer snapshots from object storage.